joostdecock/site/pages/contribute.md

  and let us know.
 - Comment on some of our [open issues](https://github.com/freesewing/freesewing.github.io/issues).
 Have you experienced the same problem?
 Know a work around?
-- Hang out at [the freesewing Slack channel](/slack), and lend a hand answering questions.
+- Hang out at [the freesewing community on Gitter](https://gitter.im/freesewing/freesewing), and lend a hand answering questions.
 There's a good chance you.ve already experienced what another user is experiencing.
 - Find an open issue (especially those labeled _help-wanted_), and submit a proposed fix.
 If it's your first pull request, we promise we won't bite, and are glad to answer any questions.